On Conjugation orbits of semisimple pairs in rank one: Canonical orbit of a pair

 \subsection{Canonical orbit of a mixed pair}

 In this case, the construction is very similar to the elliptic and hyperbolic case.
-Let $A$ hyperbolic and $B$ elliptic element in $\Sp(n,1)$.
-Given the pair $(A, B)$, fix a pair of associated orthonormal frames $\mathcal B=(\mathcal B_A, \mathcal B_B)$ so that the eigenvectors are normalized as in \secref{canpoh} and \secref{canpoe}.
-Such a normalized pair of eigenframes will be called an \emph{eigenframe} of $(A, B)$.
-Next we choose canonical ordering as in the previous section, and associate a ordered tuple of points $\p$ on $\M(n, n+1, n+1)$.
-In this case, $G$ is of the form according to multiplicities $(a_1, \ldots, a_k, b_1, \ldots, b_l)$ of the eigenvectors:
+Let $A$ be hyperbolic and $B$ be elliptic in $\Sp(n,1)$.
+Given the pair $(A, B)$, fix a pair of associated orthonormal frames $\mathcal B=(\mathcal B_A, \mathcal B_B)$ so that the eigenvectors are normalised as in \secref{canpoh} and \secref{canpoe}.
+Next we choose an ordering as in the previous section and associate an ordered tuple of points $\mathfrak p$ on $\M(n, n+1, n+1)$.
+The $Z(A) \times Z(B)$ action gives a orbit $[\mathfrak p]$ on $\M(n, n+1, n+1)$ as earlier.
+Taking disjoint union of all such orbits, we get a space, still denoted by $\mathcal {QL}_n$ as in the previous section.
+Each point on $\mathcal{QL}_n$ corresponds to a conjugacy class of a mixed pair $(A, B)$.